The Crying Game (song): Critical reception

 Larry Flick from Billboard magazine complimented George's "genius reading" of the song.
 Dave Sholin from the Gavin Report concluded, "It's been said again and again that all any performer needs is the right material to have a hit.
 Boy George is just the right singer to resurrect this song".
 Dennis Hunt from Los Angeles Times wrote, "Those who have seen the movie will understand why Boy George is the perfect choice to sing the moody, Pet Shop Boys-produced title song--easily George's best vocal since the early Culture Club days."
 A reviewer from Music & Media felt it has the same "ethereal ambiance" as the one to TV series Twin Peaks, "punctuated by a similar big twanging guitar."

 Alan Jones from Music Week described it as "a strange little ballad, it's been pumped up in commercial house style by George, whose fragrantly fragile vocals never fail to impress."
 Frank DeCaro from Newsday found that the singer's version of "The Crying Game" is "the most mesmerizing vocal since Annie Lennox first asked 'Why' last summer.
 And, it's produced by (and sounds like) Pet Shop Boys, another fave."
 He also declared it as a "lush, synth update" of Dave Berry's 1964 Brit Hit.
 Sam Wood from Philadelphia Inquirer wrote, "The gender-bending karma chameleon teams up with the Pet Shop Boys for a stunning version of the title song that drips with bittersweet languor."
 Charles Aaron from Spin said, "Heard it in a mall, wanted to weep in my Orange Julius."

+The recording was nominated for Best Male Pop Vocal Performance at the 1994 Grammys, losing to "If I Ever Lose My Faith in You".